-It was while filming this movie that Alan Hale Jr. got his casting call for Gilligan's Island.
-He had to ride out of Zions National Park in St. George, Utah on horseback to the highway and hitchhike to Las Vegas to fly out to the interview.
+It was while filming this movie that Alan Hale Jr. got his casting call for Gilligan's Island (1964).
+He had to ride out of Zion National Park in Zion's Canyon, Utah on horseback to the highway and hitchhike to Las Vegas to fly out to the interview.
 See more »

 See more »